MattKevan/Sketch-to-git-workflow/README.md

 * ...
 * Profit!

-## About this repository
+## About this project

 We love the steps tools like Kactus and Abstract are taking to integrate design and development workflows.
-But as design and development nerds, we don't like arbritary limitations in the form of having to use yet another platform or being forced to use a certain service.
-We are used to using git in the command line and we would like to use the workflow we're accustomed to for design projects.
+But as design and development nerds, we value the freedom to choose and manage our design workflow.
+We’re much faster with the command line instead of a seperate app and we don’t want to be tied by a specific online platform or git hosting service.

+Kactus is a great step forward and the first time we can truly version control our Sketch files.
+This project aims to integrate a design workflow that mimics the development command line workflow we are used to.
+Watching files, auto reloading and automation where possible.

 ## Acknowledgements